 What You Need to Know About The 7+

 The 7+ exam is an assessment that your child will take in Year 2 for entry into an independent prep school for Year 3.
-Admissions exams for British private schools are extremely competitive and require a lot of preparation and guidance in order to be successful.
-The 7+ exam is typically administered in January.
-However, it is sometimes distributed at other times throughout the year as well.
+Entrance exams for British independent schools are highly competitive and require thorough preparation to succeed.
+The 7+ exam is typically held in January, though some schools may schedule it at other times during the year.
 The exam consists mostly of testing students’ mathematical and English skills, and sometimes there is a reasoning exam depending on the school.
-It is usually a written format exam.
-However, it could also be computer-based or observed activities.
+It is usually a written exam, though some schools may use computer-based tests or observational activities.
 Sometimes, there are more creative tasks on the test that may consist of something manual such as drawing.
-If your child does well on the exam, they will be asked back for an interview that consists of meeting the Headmaster and completing group tasks with peers.
+If your child performs well, they may be invited for an interview with the Headteacher, including group activities with peers.

 Competition